garethstokes/traffic-lights/README.md

 == PROBLEM

 When switching from green to red, the yellow light must be displayed for 30 seconds prior to it switching to red and the opposite direction switching to green from red.

 The lights will change automatically every 5 minutes.

 == ANALYSIS

 Each traffic light can be in one of three states at any one time.
 These states are GREEN, YELLOW or RED.

-The transition between each state is controlled by one of two scheduling algoritms that are cyclic in nature.
+The transition between each state is controlled by one of two scheduling algorithms that are cyclic in nature.
 I am calling these the Normal and the Inverse transition schedule.

-Each transition schedule lasts for 10 minutes and once finished will start again from the begining and continue such way until halted externally.
+Each transition schedule lasts for 10 minutes and once finished will start again from the beginning and continue such way until halted externally.

 = Normal transition schedule (NTS)